explore

 This blog was created in collaboration with Visit Reno Tahoe & Quin Schrock

 As we all know by this point, Lake Tahoe is one of my all time favorite places.
-And not least because, this jewel of the Sierra Nevada mountains is spectacular all year round.
+And not least because this jewel of the Sierra Nevada mountains is spectacular all year round.
 If you love fun in the sun on the high-altitude freshwater beaches in the summer, do yourself a favor and visit Lake Tahoe in the winter.

 But it isn’t all peace and quiet.
 Lake Tahoe also has an active vacationer’s social scene, including casinos and bumping nightlife.
 Not to mention its proximity to Reno, the “Biggest Little City in the World.”